TGL

 Add

-Client channels — coordination only, not record-keeping
+Client channels — internal coordination only, not record-keeping, not external comms

 #client-[name]